ntamas/blockmodel/doc/block-gen.rst

     the first column being the source vertex of the edge, the second column being the target vertex.
 Vertices are referred to by numbers from 0 to *n*-1, where *n* is the number of vertices.

+graphml
+    The GraphML format, supported by many network analysis tools, e.g., Cytoscape or Gephi.

+gml
+    The GML format, supported by many network analysis tools, e.g., Cytoscape or Gephi.

 leda
     The LEDA native format, supported by LEDA and GraphWin.